AutoZone: Lawsuits

-AutoZone paid $3.3 million to settle a lawsuit by the families of a family who was killed due to being rear-ended by an AutoZone-owned truck.
-The suit alleges that AutoZone was negligent in training the driver of the truck.
+State prosecutors and the district attorneys of San Bernardino, Monterey, San Diego, and San Joaquin counties sued AutoZone in 2005, accusing the company of mishandling used motor oil and overcharging customers.
+AutoZone agreed to pay $1.5 million to settle the case.

 AutoZone faced a lawsuit for gender discrimination in which the plaintiff alleged that men treated her differently when she was promoted and that she feared revealing a pregnancy to her superior.
 When the pregnancy was discovered, she alleges that her district manager pressured her to step down from her position.
 She was demoted in February 2006 and fired in November 2011.
 The jury on the case ruled in 2014 in favor of the plaintiff, awarding her $185 million in punitive damages as well as approximately $873,000 in back wages.
 AutoZone has announced its intention to appeal the verdict.
-The Wall Street Journals Jacob Gershman suggested that the verdict would be scaled back, noting that the jury verdict is not the end-all be-all.
+The Wall Street Journals Jacob Gershman suggested that the verdict would be scaled back.

+In 2018, AutoZone paid $3.3 million to settle a lawsuit stemming from a 2016 crash that killed three after an AutoZone-owned truck rear-ended a stalled vehicle.
+The suit alleged that AutoZone was negligent in training the driver of the truck.

 A Georgia woman was fired after a customer insulted her and used multiple racial epithets against her.
-She alleges that the district manager told her to "suck it up," and she is filing a lawsuit against AutoZone for violating her civil rights.
+In 2018, she filed a lawsuit against the company for violating her civil rights, alleging that the district manager told her to "suck it up."

-AutoZone came under fire from allegations that a district manager had told an employee to remove a flag displayed on the company's premises for the sake of improved diversity.
-AutoZone denies that and claimed that it was the poor means by which the flag was put up, with duct tape and suction cups.

-In June 2019 AutoZone entered into an $11 million settlement against with the State of California to resolve allegations that the company had violated state laws governing hazardous waste, hazardous materials, and confidential consumer information.
+In June 2019, AutoZone entered into an $11 million settlement against with the State of California to resolve allegations that the company had violated state laws governing hazardous waste, hazardous materials, and confidential consumer information.
 AutoZone is charged with illegally disposing of millions of hazardous waste items, including used motor oil and automotive fluids, at landfills not authorized to accept hazardous waste.